TLDR - Short Answers for The Questions

 - Each new thought, each new icon, is shaped and then coloured in by past experience.
 Choosing what that experience is gives us whatever freedom we can have.

-- The facts of our being are eternal, nothing can make facts demerge, only realities can demerge.
+- The facts of our being are eternal, nothing can make facts demerge; only realities can demerge, in order to avoid paradox.

 - Shared facts, being brighter, create love and make eternity brighter.